top of page

 • Push - the hand is a draw.
 The player keeps his bet, neither winning nor losing money.

-The Deal and "Blackjack"
+2. The Deal and the "Blackjack"

 At the start of a blackjack game, the players and the dealer receive two cards each.
 The players' cards are normally dealt face up, while the dealer has one face down (called the hole card) and one face up.
 The best possible blackjack hand is an opening deal of an ace with any ten-point card.
 This is called a "blackjack", or a natural 21, and the player holding this automatically wins unless the dealer also has a blackjack.
 If a player and the dealer each have a blackjack, the result is a push for that player.